-In 2006, reuniting with his former partner, Gerard took over a space in New York’s Flatiron District and opened a restaurant that would redefine his career, the Southern Italian trattoria, Bar Stuzzichini.
-Based on his travels through Southern Italy, Gerard was the first to introduce “Stuzzichini” (Southern Italian small plates) to the New York dining scene, helping start a local craze.
+Reuniting with his former business partner in 2006, they took over a space in New York’s Flatiron District and launched the restaurant that would redefine his career, the Southern Italian Trattoria, Bar Stuzzichini.
+Based on his travels throughout Southern Italy, he was the first to introduce “Stuzzichini” (Southern Italian small plates) to the New York City dining scene, helping start a local food craze in 2007.

-These successes prompted Gerard in 2009 to open a spinoff of Bar Stuzzichini, the Michelin-rated Stuzzicheria / Pane Panelle, at Church and Walker Streets in Tribeca.
-Eater NY selected it as one of the “Top Ten Sandwich Shops” of 2011, and it had the winning recipe in 2011′s Brooklyn Meatball Slapdown.
+This success prompted Gerard to open a spinoff of Bar Stuzzichini, the Michelin-rated Stuzzicheria and Pane Panelle take-out sandwich shop, at the corner of Church and Walker Streets in Tribeca (2010).
+Eater NY selected it as one of the “Top Ten Sandwich Shops” of 2011, and it also had the winning recipe in the Brooklyn Meatball Slapdown (February 2011).

-In May 2016, Pacific St Hospitality launched Ethyl’s Alcohol & Food (ethylsalcohol.com) on Manhattan’s Upper Eastside.
-The Ethyl’s team is currently working on expanding their brand and planning to open a new Ethyl’s outpost in Brooklyn, expected Summer 2018.
+In May 2016, Pacific St Hospitality launched their 1970′s inspired bar, Ethyl’s Alcohol & Food (ethylsalcohol.com) on Manhattan’s Upper Eastside and the “Home of The Fi’Dolla’ Burger” (Voted Best Neighborhood Burger by Thrillist, 2017).
+The Ethyl’s team is currently working on expanding their brand, with plans to open their 2nd Ethyl’s location in Williamsburg, Brooklyn (expected Summer / Fall 2019).

-Gerard has three sons.
-Wife Carolyn is lead food stylist for Food Network’s award-winning show Chopped.
-The couple currently reside in New York City.
+Gerard has three sons, who are all currently working in the Hospitality Industry and his wife Carolyn, is lead food stylist for the Food Network’s award-winning show Chopped.
+He currently resides in New York City.